ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-of the worthy MainstrMft.
+ the worthy MainstrMft.
 This Wom,n —
 This is an agreeable world, after nil.
 If we wnulil only bring ourselves to
 look at the objects that surround us in